 - And OR/AND operators is an obvious point I missed (my case use OR).

 I am wondering if "\all" is the right term.
 Would "\ignore" be more meaningful ?
 As you stated in the case of AND we need to consider the "non-\all", it may be more straightforward for the user to think "non-\ignored" instead... not sure about that though I need to clear my mind before arguing any further.

-#4 Updated by Francois Suter over 6 years ago
+#4 Updated by Francois Suter almost 9 years ago

 I'm suggesting \all because it's already used in Data Filter and I think it's meaning is quite clear.
 Of course, when it's reversed (i.e. "non-\all"), it gets a bit more complex, but I'm not sure \ignore helps in that case.
 At some point - when one is designing conditions - one needs to know a bit of logic ;-)

-#9 Updated by Francois Suter about 5 years ago
+#9 Updated by Francois Suter over 7 years ago